 What are snow zones?

 Designated by a white circle with a blue outline, snow zones represent a stretch of highway where you must carry tire chains or traction devices regardless of the road conditions.
 The snow zones are in effect during the winter driving season which begins in November or sooner if there is an early snow.
 The snow zones end in May but in some areas may continue into June if there is a late winter driving season.
 The snow zones will be taken off the TripCheck map when they are canceled for the season.

-Do you report on the light green roads found on the TripCheck map?
+Do you report on all roads found on the TripCheck map?

-The light green roads on TripCheck are displayed for reference only.
+No, these roads are displayed for reference only.
 ODOT does not report conditions for these roads.
-In most cases, these light green roads are National Park roads, Scenic Byway roads, USDA Forest Service roads and County roads.
-You should always make local inquiries for specific road and travel conditions, especially in remote areas.
+National Park roads, Scenic Byway roads, USDA Forest Service roads and County roads are not reported on and you should always make local inquiries for specific road and travel conditions, especially in remote areas.
 Some roads are impassable following severe weather conditions.

 What is the "Alert" feature?

 Travel and traffic conditions that have a major impact on motorists are displayed as "Alerts".
 Road Closures, delays over 2 hours, major NOAA (National Oceanic and Atmosphere Administration) alerts, and hazardous weather (both regional and statewide) are examples.
 You may also see Amber Alerts.

 What are "Announcements"?